superlinked/VectorHub/docs/articles/superlinked_langchain_retriever.md

 ## Retrieval with Superlinked
 These powerful RAG engines require a step up from traditional vector search because the best search results are no longer based on text only.
 It is based on various modalities of data, structured and unstructured.
 Enter *Superlinked*!
 With Superlinked, your data is transformed into vector embeddings that capture not just the textual content but also the associated metadata, each processed within its own distinct embedding space.
 This multi-space representation enables more precise and context-aware search, retrieval, and reasoning across diverse data dimensions.

-In this article, we will explore how we can integrate Superlinked to build RAG systems with a leading framework - *LangChain*.
+In this article, we will explore how to integrate Superlinked with the leading framework LangChain to build RAG systems.

 ![Full text](../assets/use_cases/superlinked_langchain_retriever/image1.png)